osinakayah/js-todo-list/README.md

 - Delete a Task
 - Caches Entire projects and their task

 ## Install
 - Clone this repo
 - `cd js_todo_list`
 - `yarn install` or `npm install`

  ## Usage
- Start run the index.html page in the root directory in a browser
+ Now move to root folder of the project and open index.html file in browser.

 ## Maintainers
 [Osinakayah](https://github.com/osinakayah) and [Sanelca](https://github.com/sanelca)